chef-boneyard/chef-analytics/README.md

 chef-analytics Cookbook
 =======================
-This cookbook configures a system to be a *AIO* Chef Analytics Server.
+This cookbook configures a system to be a standalone Chef Analytics Server.
 It will install the appropriate platform-specific opscode-analytics Omnibus package from Package Cloud and perform the initial configuration.